 RCMMS Receives Digital Citizenship Certification

-Reedy Creek Magnet Middle School Center for the Digital Sciences has demonstrated its commitment to taking a whole-community approach to preparing its students to use the immense power of digital media to explore, create, connect, and learn, while limiting the perils that exist in the online realm, such as plagiarism, loss of privacy, and cyberbullying.
+Reedy Creek Magnet Middle School Center for the Digital Sciences has demonstrated its commitment to taking a whole-community approach to preparing its students to think critically and use technology responsibly to learn, create, and participate, while preparing them for the perils that exist in the online realm, such as plagiarism, loss of privacy, and cyberbullying.
 With the right support, kids can take ownership of their digital lives, engage with real issues, and change their communities for the better.
-The recognition acknowledges our school's commitment creating a culture of digital learning and citizenship.
+The recognition acknowledges our school's commitment to creating a culture of digital citizenship.

 "We applaud the faculty and staff of Reedy Creek Magnet Middle School for embracing digital citizenship as an important part of their students' education," said Liz Kline, VP, Education Programs, Common Sense Education.
 "Reedy Creek deserves high praise for giving its students the foundational skills they need to compete and succeed in the 21st-century workplace and participate ethically in society at large."

-Reedy Creek has been using Common Sense Education's innovative and research-based digital citizenship resources, which were created in collaboration with Dr. Howard Gardner of the GoodPlay Project at the Harvard Graduate School of Education, and are grounded in the real issues students and teachers face.
-The resources teach students, educators, and parents tangible skills related to Internet safety, protecting online reputations and personal privacy, managing online relationships, and media literacy.
+Reedy Creek has been using Common Sense Education's innovative and research-based digital citizenship resources, which were created in collaboration with researchers from Project Zero, led by Howard Gardner at the Harvard Graduate School of Education, and are grounded in the real issues students and teachers face.
+The resources teach students, educators, and parents tangible skills related to internet safety, protecting online reputations and personal privacy, media balance, managing online relationships, and media literacy.
 The free K–12 curriculum is used in classrooms across all 50 states, in more than 65,000 schools by more than 750,000 educators.

 About Common Sense Education